jgromes/ArduPod/README.md

 # ArduPod
 ## Arduino-based hexapod robot
-**Did you read the main ArduPod article at [DevicePlus](http://www.deviceplus.com/how-tos/arduino-guide/how-to-arduino-hexapod-part-1-mechanics-and-wiring/)?**
+**Did you read the main ArduPod article at [DevicePlus](http://www.deviceplus.com/how-tos/arduino-guide/how-to-arduino-hexapod-part-1-mechanics-and-wiring/)?
+And the [second one](http://http://www.deviceplus.com/how-tos/arduino-guide/arduino-hexapod-part-2-programming/)?
+AND the [third one]()?**

-If not, go read it!
+If not, go read them, they're cool!
 If you did, and still didn't run away, good job!
 Here you will find all the files used in the article.

 * **/arduino/**